simonesilvestroni/ssil-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 {% include pattern-video.html id="oAO2caYnF08" %}

-{: .m2m-bg-alpha .border .p-3 .mb-5 .fs-5 }
+{: .m2m-bg-alpha .border .border-3 .rounded .p-3 .mb-5 .fs-5 }
 **Note**: when the Terminal is shown, there’s a Jekyll compile issue: that‘s my fault as I’ve done this video twice and forgot to delete the previous test post with the same title. 🙈

-Here is the whole routine of the _wizard_:
+Here is the whole routine of the wizard:

 {% include pattern-figure.html image="/assets/images/jekyll-automations-new-post.png" alt="Shortcuts app for creating a new Jekyll post" caption="Shortcuts app for creating a new Jekyll post" width="505" height="1517" %}

 #### Breakdown

-{: .list-group .list-group-flush .mt-0 .ps-0 }
+{: .list-unstyled .ps-0 }
-- {: .list-group-item .ps-0 }1️⃣ Asks for a post <kbd>title</kbd> and sets a variable using the input I provide in a pop-up.
+- 1️⃣ Asks for a post <kbd>title</kbd> and sets a variable using the input I provide in a pop-up.
-- {: .list-group-item .ps-0 }2️⃣ Same for the <kbd>category</kbd>.
+- 2️⃣ Same for the <kbd>category</kbd>.
-- {: .list-group-item .ps-0 }3️⃣ Same for a couple of <kbd>tags</kbd> (I can add more later if I need).
+- 3️⃣ Same for a couple of <kbd>tags</kbd> (I can add more later if I need).
 It sets a variable containing an array of both my subsequent inputs.
-- {: .list-group-item .ps-0 }4️⃣ Asks for the description, which goes in my <kbd>description</kbd> field in Front Matter, used for SEO purposes.
+- 4️⃣ Asks for the description, which goes in my <kbd>description</kbd> field in Front Matter, used for SEO purposes.
-- {: .list-group-item .ps-0 }5️⃣ Same for the <kbd>excerpt</kbd> which gets printed below the main heading.
+- 5️⃣ Same for the <kbd>excerpt</kbd> which gets printed below the main heading.
-- {: .list-group-item .ps-0 }6️⃣ Runs a bash script where the <kbd>title</kbd> variable is passed as an argument and does a few things quicker than using native Shortcuts elements:
+- 6️⃣ Runs a bash script where the <kbd>title</kbd> variable is passed as an argument and does a few things quicker than using native Shortcuts elements:
-  - {: .my-2 }**Creates a file** in the correct folder, named with today’s date followed by the <kbd>title</kbd> variable (in the script I convert spaces with dashes and turn everything lowercase).
+  - **Creates a file** in the correct folder, named with today’s date followed by the <kbd>title</kbd> variable (in the script I convert spaces with dashes and turn everything lowercase).
-  - {: .my-2 }**Adds the Front Matter** section and fills it with all the variables I previously created.
+  - **Adds the Front Matter** section and fills it with all the variables I previously created.
-  - {: .my-2 }**Launches my markdown editor Typora** which opens the file with a compiled Front Matter section.
+  - **Launches my markdown editor Typora** which opens the file with a compiled Front Matter section.
-- {: .list-group-item .ps-0 }7️⃣ Runs an AppleScript that opens a minimized session in the Terminal with my alias for running the `npm` task that holds both Jekyll build and SASS compile actions:
+- 7️⃣ Runs an AppleScript that opens a minimized session in the Terminal with my alias for running the `npm` task that holds both Jekyll build and SASS compile actions:

 ```bash
 file=$(echo "$( date '+%Y-%m-%d-' )$1.md" | tr " " "-" | tr [:upper:] [:lower:])